elescamilla/elescamilla.github.io/_pages/cv.md

 Work experience
 ======
-* Old Dominion University Research Foundation (August 2021 - August 2023)
+* Old Dominion University Research Foundation (August 2021 - September 2023)
   * Graduate Research Assistant
     * Collaborative Software Archiving for Institutions (CoSAI) Project funded by Alfred P. Sloan Foundation
     * Analyzed the use and archival of URLs to Git Hosting Platforms (GHPs) in scholarly publications